 It is a flat, moderate-paced walk around Chichester Harbour with views of the estuary, passing through open countryside, a marina and with a ferry crossing (£2.50) at Ichenor before heading back to Bosham.

 Walking with a group, you do not always get a chance to take photographs, usually, most groups walk at a fair pace.
 The photos look somewhat hazy but I still think they are great.
-If I had more time it would have been better to have taken a video.
-Next time.
+If I had more time it would have been better to have made a video.
+Next time.!